Maryswy/alx-frontend/README.md

 controls: This attribute adds video controls (play, pause, volume, etc.) to the video player.
 It allows users to interact with the video.
 autoplay: If you want the video to start playing automatically when the page loads, you can include the autoplay attribute.
 loop: To make the video play continuously in a loop, include the loop attribute.

-Example with additional attributes:
+Example with additional attributes: code

-html
-Copy code
 <video controls autoplay loop>
    <source src="video.mp4" type="video/mp4">
    <source src="video.webm" type="video/webm">